-- 1. Per NRS 213.142, upon denying discretionary parole to an inmate, the Board shall schedule a rehearing.
-The denial period and future eligibility date for the considered sentence(s) is set by the Board.
-However, the maximum period between eligibility dates cannot exceed three years, or five years if the offense occurred after July 1, 1995, and the remaining time left on the sentence is 10 years or more. - 2.
-Per NRS 213.131, the Board must not deny parole to an inmate unless the inmate has been given reasonable notice of the meeting and the opportunity to be present at the meeting.
-If parole is denied, the Board shall provide specific recommendations for how to improve the possibility of granting parole the next time the inmate is considered for parole.
+- 1. The denial period and future eligibility date for the considered sentence(s) is set by the Board.
+However, the maximum period between eligibility dates cannot exceed 3 years, or 5 years if the offense occurred after July 1, 1995 and the remaining time left on the sentence is 10 years or more. - 2.
+Unless the denial of parole is to expiration of the prisoners last sentence, the Board will provide the prisoner, in writing, recommendations to improve the possibility for future parole.
+(NAC 213.536)